zachgitt/IDD-Fa18-Lab1/README.md

 Yes, the on board computer has memory to store previous images to determine the direction of movement.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
 I soldered a positive lead, LED, resistor, and negative lead to a resistor on the mouse.
 By originally connecting the negative lead to ground on the arduino I could determine a good position for the positive lead on the board.
 And by connecting the positive lead to 5V on the arduino I could determine a good position for the negative lead on the board.
-I determined this because the LED would like up if the lead was connected properly.
+I determined this because the LED would light up if the lead was connected properly.

 ### 3. Build your light!